Ducasse/Containers-OrderedMultiMap/README.md

 <!-- [![Build status](https://ci.appveyor.com/api/projects/status/1wdnjvmlxfbml8qo?svg=true)](https://ci.appveyor.com/project/olekscode/dataframe)  -->

+OrderedMultimap is a dictionary whose values are a collection.

 This package is part of the Containers project: This project is to collect, clean, test and document alternate collection datastructures.
 Each package is modular so that users